All payments to individuals in reward for work done, must be made through the payroll system.

 If earnings are below the Earnings Threshold (ET) for National Insurance purposes there will be no liability to pay National Insurance Contributions by the employee or by the employer.

 The level of National Insurance contribution depends upon:

 - whether he or she is over the state pension age

 - the appropriate earnings band into which each employee falls.

 The University, as employer, is liable to pay contributions on all earnings above the Earnings Threshold.
-An individual employee's liability, however, ends once earnings have reached the upper earnings limit (UEL) - currently £827 per week or £3583 per month (2016/17).
+An individual employee's liability, however, reduces once earnings have reached the upper earnings limit (UEL) - currently £3,750 per month (2017/18).

 An individual's National Insurance number represents his account number with the government.
 Against that account all National Insurance Contributions are credited.
 The 'balance' on this account is then used to determine entitlement to certain social security benefits.
 It is therefore important that an employee's number is correctly quoted in all correspondence relating to National Insurance.

 Any employee who is unaware of, or does not possess, a National Insurance number, should contact his or her local Department for Work and Pensions office.